New Millennium, Sir? Part Two

 The next top runner to hit the rocks was the Champion Lola Porsche, a sudden drop in oil pressure causing engine failure.

-The 24 hours of pounding around the Daytona International Speedway is regarded as being as tough as any other similar contest, and that is when the weather is good.
+The 24 hours of pounding around the Daytona International Speedway is regarded as being tougher than any other similar contest, and that is when the weather is good.
 The conditions that prevailed in 2001 meant that most folk were clinging on, hoping to see daylight.

 Out at the head of the race #12 and #16 continued to swap the lead.
 Then Risi Competizione took their turn on the wheel of hard fortune.
 Out on the back straight McNish lost a front wheel due to lug nut seizing.
-Fixing this problem cost five laps and probably the race.
-This diagnosis was confirmed a few hours later, just before dawn.
+Fixing this problem cost five laps and almost certainly the race was lost.
+This prognosis was confirmed a few hours later, just before dawn.
 During a routine pit stop it was noticed the oil temperature was rising rapidly, it was suspected that head gasket had failed in the V12.
 The Ferrari was reluctantly retired, another leader down and no Rolex for McNish.

 The Speedway